BE SURE TO VOTE! HELP GET OUT THE VOTE! YOUR VOTE MATTERS ALWAYS! NOW IS THE TIME TO PREPARE FOR 2020 ELECTIONS, YES NOW.

 THE CCAC FACEBOOK ADDRESS FOR THIS CAMPAIGN IS https://www.facebook.com/Captions-Capture-the-Votes-610967952314071/ and also check into https://www.facebook.com/ccac.captioning, the main CCAC FB page.

-USE OR EDIT OR WRITE YOUR OWN – HERE ARE TWO MODEL ADVOCACY LETTERS FROM CCAC MEMBERS.
-PUT US, CCACaptioning@gmail.com on your “cc” line please so we can say thanks to you and help if you want us to echo your good words to your candidate:
+USE OR EDIT OR WRITE YOUR OWN – HERE ARE TWO MORE MODEL ADVOCACY LETTERS FROM CCAC MEMBERS.
+PUT CCACaptioning@gmail.com on your “cc” line please so we can say thanks to you and help if you want us to echo your good words to your candidate or your elected official:

 We want to share a campaign strategy that we believe will enhance a WIN for the candidates who use it.